CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab3.1.md

 >**Disclaimer**: A whole function body will be automatically suggested by GitHub Copilot in gray text.
 Here's an example of what you are likely to see; however, the precise recommendation could vary.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Create a Python script that performs mathematical calculations, functioning like a calculator.
+- Discover the capabilities of GitHub Copilot's tools

 ## Task 1:  Develop a Python Script for Implementing a Calculator

 1. From the VS Code Explorer window, create a New File.